2 Markov Decision Processes

 \[ \mathbb{P}(s_{h+1} \mid s_0, a_0, \dots, s_h, a_h) = \mathbb{P}(s_{h+1} \mid s_h, a_h) \]

 By their definition, Markov decision processes satisfy the Markov property.
-This is because the state transitions are defined using the function \(P\), which only takes in the state-action pair to transition from.
+This is because the state transitions are defined using the function \(P\), which only takes in a single state-action pair to transition from.

-The state transitions are as follows: if you tidy the room, it becomes (or remains) orderly; if you ignore the room, it might become messy, according to the probabilities in Table 1.1.
+The state transitions are as follows: if you tidy the room, it becomes (or remains) orderly; if you ignore the room, it might become messy, according to the probabilities in tbl.
+2.1.

 The rewards are as follows: You get penalized for tidying an orderly room (a waste of time) or ignoring a messy room, but you get rewarded for ignoring an orderly room (since you can enjoy your additional time).
 Tidying a messy room is a chore that gives no reward.